XTxiatong/XTxiatong.github.io/_pages/about.md

 • **May 2024**: Our FLea paper was accepted by KDD 2024.
 See you in Barcelona!\
 • **May 2024**: I recived my PhD degree, and start a new role in Cambridge.
 I am now a postdoc researcher.\
 • **Feb.
 2024**: I gave a guest lecture on Generative AI for mobiel health, check from here [pdf](https://www.cl.cam.ac.uk/teaching/2324/MH/Guest-Xia.pdf) \
-• **Oct.
-2023**: Our workshop FairComp at UbiComp2023 was completed with great success! \
-• **July 2023**: Congrats to Evelyn - the first MPhil I co-supervised, graduated with distinction and was awarded a commended dissertation award by the department. \
-• **April 2022**: Our COVID-19 Sounds team was awarded a “Better Future Award” in [Hall of Fame Awards 2021](https://www.cst.cam.ac.uk/news/presenting-hall-fame-awards)! \
-• **Jan.
-2022**: Our paper *Sounds of COVID-19: exploring realistic performance of audio-based digital testing* was accepted by **npj Digital Medicine!** (IF2021=15.357). \
-• **Oct.
-2021**: A paper with a large-scale dataset and competitive benchmarks published in NeurIPS 2021 Datasets and Benchmark Track [paper](https://openreview.net/forum?id=9KArJb4r5ZQ).

 Awards
 ======